TerryV8/click-count/docs/docker.md

 ```

 In production, run the container with the restart policy,
-docker eill actually take care of making sure that the container is always running
+docker will actually take care of making sure that the container is always running
 if the application inside the container crashes, docker will automatically recreate the container.
 If the server itself restart or if the docker service restart, docker will make sure that it stands up that container again.
 As long as we explicitly don't stop the container, docker makes that the container is always running.